practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 We were cautiously optimistic that this small change might fix our issues, so we deployed the code to production and did another live test.
-Unfortunately, this lead us to a new error log, and so we had to go back to the drawing board.
+Unfortunately, this lead us to a new error condition, and so we had to go back to the drawing board.
 Eventually we came across [this Github issue](https://github.com/collectiveidea/delayed_job/issues/350), which hinted (indirectly) that we might be running into one of the many issues with YAML parsing on Ruby 1.9.2.

 We could have attempted to do yet another workaround to avoid updating our